Bill Slawski was a legend in the search engine marketing industry. When he died suddenly on May 17, 2022, the shock waves were felt everywhere.

 It was several years before I had the nerve to share anything personal about my life with Bill.
 I owned a club, websites, and then launched a larger forum for web designers and marketers, but the truth was that I was struggling.

 He listened.
 He didn’t judge me.
-His way of providing support was to help me keep the club active and become the co-admin when it became Cre8asiteforums.
+His way of providing support was to help me keep the club active and become the co-admin when we decided to move it from a club to a forum.
+This became Cre8asiteforums.

-And then we figured out that we lived not too far from each other.
+One day we realized that we lived not too far from each other.
 He was in Delaware, and I was in Pennsylvania, both of us close to Philadelphia and New Jersey beaches.

 As we got to know each other, we figured out that we both used to go to City Gardens in New Jersey to listen to punk bands and were there at the same time.

-The first time I met Bill in person was at one of Jill Whalen’s High Rankings seminars.
+The first time I met Bill Slawski in person was at one of Jill Whalen’s High Rankings seminars.
+I’ll never forget that day.
+I wasn’t expecting that he would be there.
+He was my first real friend and supporter.
+It meant a great deal to meet him in person.

 By then the SEO industry had exploded and there were many communities where people could join, learn, and argue with each other.

-Bill (aka Braggadocio) became my co-admin for Cre8asiteforums, and we added Ammon Johns (aka Black Knight) and Jill Whalen when we took the community out into the world in 2001 with newer software and more community bells and whistles.
+With Bill (aka Braggadocio) as my co-admin for Cre8asiteforums, we added Ammon Johns (aka Black Knight) and Jill Whalen (High Rankings) when we took the community out into the world in 2001 with newer software and more community bells and whistles.
 Jill later went on to run her own SEO forums.

 Ammon and I had known each other since around 1995.
-He was one of my strongest supporters and he liked Bill.
-I was nervous but trusted their guidance.
+He was one of my mentors and he liked Bill.
+I was nervous about running a much larger forums but trusted their guidance.

 When It Crashed